Aquafortis/woo-align-buttons/trunk/README.txt

 This version will also align your Product Titles thus allowing longer titles or larger fonts.

+It will also compact excessive white space on small screens for better viewing.
+(Set to 420px wide.)

 == Installation ==

 * Upload `woo-align-buttons.zip` through the "Plugins" menu in WordPress
 * Or upload unzipped `woo-align-buttons` folder to the `/wp-content/plugins/` directory
 * Activate the plugin through the "Plugins" menu in WordPress
+* Select another version from the bottom of the page [Here](https://wordpress.org/plugins/woo-align-buttons/advanced/).

 == Frequently Asked Questions ==